 The Comma butterfly has been recorded in every month of the year but the hibernating butterflies, under normal conditions, won’t be seen in flight between November and late February.
 However, during sunny days, even in the depths of winter, they may warm up sufficiently to wake up from dormancy.
 This mostly occurs where the butterfly is hibernating in a sheltered place such as a garden shed or a green house which warm up unnaturally quickly in the sun.

 Those butterflies that have survived the winter are one of the earliest butterflies to be seen in the UK, flying between March and the end of May.
-Their offspring will emerge between June and July, with the earliest butterflies to emerge going on to produce a second generation which will then emerge from late August into September before going on to overwinter.
+The offspring of these will emerge between June and July, with the earliest butterflies going on to produce a second generation which will then emerge from late August into September before going on to overwinter.